Charter Hall and ID_land sold the 2.2 hectare site earmarked for Truganina Central Shopping Centre.

 The land forms part of the Elements housing estate, 22 kilometres west of Melbourne.

-A local investor has picked up the permit-ready block for $9.6 million.
+A local investor is paying $9.6 million.

 Mark Wizel, Justin Dowers and Kevin Tong represented the vendors.